Criticisms of Qatar's suitability to host the 2022 FIFA World Cup: Stadium 974

-One of the eight stadiums, Stadium 974, was designed to be able to be disassembled so that it could be moved elsewhere, in an effort to counter the negative effect of requiring upkeep of unused stadiums.
+One of the eight stadiums, Stadium 974, was designed to be able to be disassembled so that it could be moved elsewhere, in an effort to counter the negative effect of the requirement for upkeep of unused stadiums.
 The large PR campaign promoting this was criticised by activists, as it overlooked the other stadiums being constructed in Qatar.
 After the World Cup, the stadium was never fully deconstructed and is still used as a venue as of 2025.

-Stadium 974 and the organising committee pledge that the tournament would be carbon neutral were also criticised as attempts to greenwash Qatar, the nation with the highest per-capita emissions, especially as carbon neutrality was planned to be achieved by planting trees to offset emissions generated by the tournament, rather than through the use of alternative energy sources.
-Stadium 974, located at a port, does not have air conditioning; due to the climate of Qatar, the other seven stadiums do, with the systems running on fossil fuels.
+Both Stadium 974 and the organising committee pledge that the tournament would be carbon neutral were also criticised as attempts to greenwash Qatar, the nation with the highest per capita emissions, especially as carbon neutrality was planned to be achieved by planting trees to offset emissions generated by the tournament, rather than through the use of alternative energy sources.
+Stadium 974, located at a port, does not have air conditioning; due to the climate of Qatar, the other seven stadiums are fitted with cooling, and the systems run on fossil fuels.

 Accommodation

 In the days leading up to the tournament, videos emerged of the tournament accommodation, which consisted of shipping containers, some with a curtain leading to the exterior instead of four solid walls, and portable air conditioners.
 This accommodation cost over $200 a night.
-A Greek salad which costs $10, consisting of a small amount of lettuce, one slice of cucumber, and no feta, served in a foam container was criticized as expensive and unpalatable.
+A Greek salad which costs $10, consisting of a small amount of lettuce, one slice of cucumber, and no feta, served in a foam container was criticised as expensive and unpalatable.
 These criticisms led to comparisons to the ill-fated Fyre Festival.
-Alcohol, where available, is expensive, with beer being $13.73 for 500ml.
+Alcohol, where available, was expensive, with beer being $13.73 for 500mL.

 One official fan village, comprising hundreds of shipping containers, still resembled a building site less than two days before the first World Cup match.
 People who had stayed in another village complained about the air conditioning and beds: "It has been hell.
 The air con in the cabin barely works and sounds like a [fighter jet] is taking off....
 [The beds] are rock hard so you might as well sleep on the floor."
 Due to these issues, which Qatar officials say were caused by "owner and operator negligence", Qatar offered refunds to fans who were "severely impacted".

 The Rawdat Al Jahhaniya fan village was criticised for its overpriced "night cabins" (£185 per night) made out of shipping containers.
 Tourists complained that the air conditioners in the cabins did not function well, facilities were falling apart, and the sleeping experience did not match their expectations.
-The BBC reported that the tent accommodation at the Qetaifan Island fan village got criticism for having brown-colored tap water and no air conditioning other than a standing fan.
+The BBC reported that the tent accommodation at the Qetaifan Island fan village got criticism for having brown-coloured tap water and no air conditioning other than a standing fan.
 The tent village in Al Khor was criticized for having inconvenient transportation, a lack of alcohol, long waits to check in, and no locks on the tents.
-The lack of suitable and affordable accommodation raised demand for daily shuttle flights from neighboring areas, such as Dubai, that had adequate numbers of hotel rooms.
+The lack of suitable and affordable accommodation raised demand for daily shuttle flights from neighbouring areas, such as Dubai, that had adequate numbers of hotel rooms.